Shabbeer10/hospital-management-system/README.md

 - **Java**: Core programming language used for development.
 - **OOP Principles**: Classes, inheritance, polymorphism, and exception handling.
-- **Date and Time Parsing**: SimpleDateFormat used to manage dates for appointments.

 ## Project Structure